 For adequately monitored workers, the associated uncertainty should be assumed to be normally distributed unless indicated otherwise in the site profile.
 For overestimate or underestimate reconstructions, the dose distribution can be considered a constant (point estimate), which results in an IREP input of only one parameter.
-For conservatism, a multiplicative factor may be applied to the assigned dose in lieu of uncertainty for an overestimate and not accounted for in an underestimate.
+As an additional conservative measure for overestimates, a multiplicative factor may be applied to the assigned dose in lieu of uncertainty; this factor is not included for underestimates.